 So, how can you better delegate to build team engagement and enjoy your vacations?

-Three Steps to Better Delegation
+Three Steps to Effective Delegation

 Here are three important steps of assigning responsibility for outcomes for your peace of mind and your team’s engagement

-- Identify the Goals and Scorecard.
+- Identify Goals and Scorecard.
 What work and financial metrics are being used to measure your department’s success (Goals) and how are you doing on meeting these metrics (Scorecard)?

 - Link the roles and responsibilities to the goals.
 Each of your team members should be able to see the connection between their role and responsibilities and the team/department/company’s success.
 By creating this link, your employees will understand their relevance and purpose and, in turn, become more engaged.

 - Connect SMART action items to each goal.
 Work with each team member to identify what actions steps are needed for their and the department’s success.
 Agree on the deadlines and milestones and make sure they know to turn to you for any questions if and when roadblocks appear.
 Employees are more fulfilled when they understand how their performance is being measured.